Health & Hunger Resources

 If you are a corporation or individual looking to make a major financial donation or would like to host a virtual food drive, please contact John Mabry, development director, or by calling 402-466-8170, ext.
 110.

 Outside Visitors.
 Until further notice, the Food Bank administrative offices and Distribution Center will be closed to all outside visitors, except for scheduled appointments with partner agencies, contract business representatives and other approved guests.

 Getting Food to Neighbors in Southeast Nebraska

 All of our Mobile Food distributions and School Food Market distributions will be pre-packed bags, according to low-contact-no-contact best practices.
 Click here to see our current distribution schedule.

 - Rural service area.
-We will continue to offer service in our rural communities.
+We will continue to provide food assistance in our rural communities.
 Visit our Food Distribution Schedule for updates.